 Should I Cook the Pasta First?

-No. It is cooked in the crock pot with the fluid from the sauce and chicken.
+No. It is cooked in the crock pot with the fluid from the sauce.
 I suggest using standard box pasta here since I know how it will cook in this sort of usage.

 If you use non-standard pasta, the results may or may not be good.

 Use the pasta you want.
 I happened to use Penne this time.

 Start by place 1 pound of ground beef over medium-high heat to brown.
 Then chop one small onion and crush two cloves of garlic and add while the meat is browning.
 Cook until no longer pink.
 About 9-10 minutes.

 Combine 1 cup (8oz) ricotta cheese with one egg white, 1/4 cup grated parmesan cheese, 1/2 t dry parsley, 1/2 t salt.
 Do not over mix.

 Mix 1 – 28 oz can crushed tomatoes, 1 1/2 t basil, one t salt, 1/2 t pepper.
 Mix.
 Now drain the meat of extra fat and combine to make the meat sauce.
 You can add 1/8 tsp crushed red pepper if you wish.
 It will not add much heat.